iszczesniak/cpp/containers/index.md

 An element can be copied, moved, or *emplaced* into a container.
 Copying is needed when we want to keep the source element intact.
-Moving is faster, and so prefered over copying, if the source won't be needed.
+Moving is faster, and so prefered over copying, if the source won't be needed later.
+In both copying and moving, we create an object ourselves, and then pass it to a container.
+Emplacing creates an object based on the arguments we provide.

-Emplacing is the fastest: an element is created directly in a container.  **No copying, no moving.** The element is created *in-place*, i.e., in the place (memory location) pointed out by the container, and not in a newly allocated memory at the heap.
+Emplacing is the fastest: a container tries to create the element in the required place: the element is created *in-place*, i.e., in the place (memory location) required by the container.
+No copying, no moving... if all goes well.

+An emplace function takes the arguments of an element constructor, and passes them (forwards, technically speaking) to the constructor when it's known where (i.e., the place is known) the element should be constructed.

 We emplace by calling an `emplace` function of a container.
-Containers have other functions for emplacing with slight semantic differences, e.g., `std::list` has `emplace_front` to emplace at the front of the list.
+Containers have other functions for emplacing with slight semantic differences, e.g., `std::list` has `emplace_front`, and `std::forward_list` has `emplace_after`.

-An emplace function takes the arguments of an element constructor, and passes them (forwards, technically speaking) to the constructor when it's known where the element should be constructed.
+Emplacement works similar to insertion in that the elements that follow are "pushed to the right".
+Therefore emplacement entails the same performance issues as the insertion does.

+A container **tries** to emplace the element.
+Tries, because the place for the element might be already taken by some other element, e.g., when we emplace at the front of a non-empty vector.
+If that happens, the new element is created in a different memory location, and then moved into the required place.

 {% highlight c++ %}
 {% include_relative emplace.cc %}